 Two Different Undergraduate Degrees

-In England, Wales and Northern Ireland, American students can undertake a 3-year undergraduate degree and graduate with a Bachelor of Arts (BA) or Bachelor of Science (BSc).
+In England and Wales, American students can undertake a 3-year undergraduate degree and graduate with a Bachelor of Arts (BA) or Bachelor of Science (BSc).
 They can also opt for a 4-year sandwich course, which includes one year’s professional experience in industry or a year studying abroad.
 Typically, the three-year programs are more focused than their American counterparts, eschewing general education courses and electives for a more direct and focused approach to the field of study.

 If students choose to study in Scotland, they will follow a system that is more similar to the US one.
 In fact, the American university education system is modelled after the Scottish system; however, a Scottish undergraduate degree still tends to be more focused than a typical American degree.